 Get your learning environment right and your staff will be more productive, engaged, and motivated.
-And it starts with behaviour change.
-It’s a tricky one but if you can deliver scalable and consistent training across your organisation, you and your business can grow together.
+And it starts with behavior change.
+It’s a tricky one but if you can deliver scalable and consistent training across your organization, you and your business can grow together.

 Having a way to set a benchmark for staff is vital in ensuring that your staff deliver a consistent customer experience whatever position they hold within your business, wherever they are located.
 It’s from this base that you can manage and improve staff skills, while driving a culture of progression and inclusion.
 We’ll drink to that.

 Technical knowledge is great, but we all know that this industry wouldn’t exist without its customers.

 In addition to the technical information that comes with relearning menus and dishes, we all know how important it is to nurture customer service skills, particularly as your customers navigate their way through this new dining experience.
 From a staff perspective, learning how to approach customer requests and complaints takes time – and in the real world, you only get one shot at getting it right.

 Creating a safe place to fail where staff can play through typical customer interactions without any consequences is vital.
 It’s in this safe zone – whether at home or on their mobile – that staff can test out different responses to tricky questions on anything, from the nutritional value of a dish to complaints about the beer being flat.

 Then there’s the opportunity to upsell – one positive that’s come out of this new legislation.
 With an in-depth understanding of the most delectable dishes, staff will have the knowledge – and confidence – to push other taste sensations.
 Mastering these kinds of interactions will keep the customers coming back time and again.

 The fun stuff: Whoever said training had to be boring?